etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

    Within the `modules_rx` directory of your Etendo environment, establish a Java package tailored to your sub-application.
 This package should correspond to the Etendo RX Java package generated in the Etendo Classic for your specific sub-application.
 For example, if you're working on a product sub-application, you might create a package named `com.etendorx.subapp.product`.
 This package will be the repository for all the custom code and unique functionalities of your sub-application.

 2. **Generate Entities Using Etendo RX:**
    After setting up your Java package, you need to generate entities which will form the foundation of your sub-application's data structure.
+When we generate the entities, Etendo RX embarks on a comprehensive entity generation process.
+During this process, it produces React code, which is then utilized as a library.
+This library acts as a crucial link between the application's frontend and backend, facilitating seamless data exchange and interaction among various system components.

     Run the following command in the root of your Etendo environment:

     ```bash title="Terminal"
     ./gradlew rx:generate.entities
     ```

-    This command will initiate the Etendo RX's entity generation process.
+    In turn, this command will initiate the Etendo RX's entity generation process.
 It will create essential directories and files such as `lib`, `src-db`, and `src-gen` within your Java package.
 These directories contain the libraries, database scripts, and generated source code crucial for your sub-application's operation.

     ![generate-entities.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/modules-rx.png)

     Verify the completion of this process and the accurate creation of all essential files and directories.

 3. **Migrate the 'lib' Directory:**
-    After generating entities, it's crucial to relocate the `lib` directory to its designated location.
-Move the `lib` folder from:

-    `modules_rx/com.etendorx.subapp.product/lib` to `modules/com.etendoerp.subapp.product`.
-For it, from the root of your Etendo environment, execute the following command to move the `lib` folder:
+    After generating entities, it is crucial to relocate the `lib` directory inside the directory of the created sub-application.
+Move the `lib` folder from `modules_rx/<RXJavapackage>/lib` to `modules/<javapackage>`.
+In our particular example, from the root of your Etendo environment, execute the following command to move the `lib` folder:

     ```bash title="Terminal"
-    mv modules_rx/com.etendorx.subapp.product/lib modules/com.etendoerp.subapp.product
+    mv modules_rx/com.etendorx.subapp.product/lib modules/com.etendoerp.subapp.product/subapp-product
     ```

     ![generate-entities.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/lib-inside-modules.png)

-    Completing this step ensures that the libraries are accurately placed within the Etendo file hierarchy, promoting efficient integration and smooth operation of your sub-application.
+    Completing this step ensures that the libraries are correctly placed in the project, promoting efficient integration of your sub-application.

   4. **Restart the Etendo RX Service:**
     After successfully migrating the `lib` directory, the next crucial step is to restart the Etendo RX service to recognize the new changes.
 To do this, first stop the currently running Etendo RX service, and then restart it using the following command from the root of your Etendo environment: